The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 Like many other products and services, MySQL has public container images available on the Docker registry.
 Like my own Microblog container, MySQL relies on environment variables that need to be passed to docker run.
 These configure passwords, database names etc. While there are many MySQL images in the registry, I decided to use one that is officially maintained by the MySQL team.
 You can find detailed information about the MySQL container image in its registry page: https://hub.docker.com/r/mysql/mysql-server/.

-If you remember the laborious process to set up MySQL in Chapter 17, you are going to appreciate Docker when you see how easy it is to deploy MySQL.
+If you remember the laborious process to set up MySQL in Chapter 17, you are going to appreciate Docker when you see how easy it is in comparison.
 Here is the docker run command that starts a MySQL server:

 $ docker run --name mysql -d -e MYSQL_RANDOM_ROOT_PASSWORD=yes \